 As healthcare professionals, what can we do?

 For starters, we need to be incredibly detailed and careful in discussing both coverage needs and finances with our clients.
-We need to be clearer about what doctors our clients can use with their plans and take that into consideration when helping them choose plans.
+We need to be clearer about what doctors our clients can use with their plans.
+Take doctors into consideration when helping clients choose plans.
 We also need to avoid confusion and unknown fees by outlining every single charge that a client may find with their plan selection.

 Health care is confusing, and the market is heavily saturated.
-It’s up to us to get our seniors the care AND coverage they need to get by.
+It’s up to us to get our seniors and Medicare eligibles the care AND coverage they need to get by.